 But why on earth would you use it when you could use a better bat instead—and make your welcome email a home run?

 The point is, that first email to your subscribers has a lot of heavy lifting to do.
-Because your welcome email can determine whether or not your subscribers continue to open your future emails, too.
+Because your welcome email can determine whether or not your subscribers will continue to open your future emails as well.